-The snow sculptures may be melting (we shed a tear) and the weather may be unseasonably warm, but the spirit of the voyageur endures at Festival du Voyageur, the largest winter festival in Western Canada.
+The spirit of the voyageur endures at Festival du Voyageur, the largest winter festival in Western Canada.
 If you haven’t had the chance to join into the fun – good news – this Francophone festival is feelin’ the joie de vivre for another week!
 Here are 8 ways to tap into your inner voyageur at this year’s festival…

 Dress the part